 Tips for Visiting New York City for the First Time (or the 100th)!

 One of the most recognized skylines in the world, filled with US-immigrant history, the epicenter of US theater, and having unique energy of its own- visiting New York City should go on any traveler’s bucket list.
-Blessed to live just three hours from New York City, I get to visit it three or more times a year.
+Blessed to live just three hours from New York City, I visit it three or more times a year.
 There is so much to do that I find new and exciting things to explore each time.

 My first visit to The City happened when I was 12 years old.
-I was charmed by the lights in Times Square and saw my first show– Cats on Broadway!
-In my early 20s, I spent New Year’s Eve in Times Square (that is the perfect, and only age, to deal with the craziness of that).
+I was charmed by the lights in Times Square and saw my first show—Cats on Broadway!
+In my early 20s, I spent New Year’s Eve in Times Square (that is the perfect and only age to deal with the craziness of that).

-Even if this won’t be your first visit to NYC, it may give even a veteran tourist a few ideas of new things to do and see in NYC, as I find unique things to do in New York city each time I visit.
+Even if this won’t be your first visit to NYC, it may give even a veteran tourist a few ideas of new things to do and see in NYC, as I find unique things to do in New York City each time I visit.

 New York for Beginners